 NBC5's Nesita Kwan is an Emmy-winning anchor and reporter, and is currently the health editor at NBC5.
-She was the recipient of Emmy awards in both 2003 and 2005 for her NBC5 HealthWatch coverage.
+She has received numerous Emmy awards, most recently in 2012, for her NBC5 Healthwatch coverage.

-In Spring of 2008, Kwan was selected for the University of Southern California’s Health Journalism Fellowship.
-It's awarded to dedicated health journalists who are pioneering ways to tell complex healthcare stories, including use of the Internet.
+Recently, she was selected for the University of California’s Health Journalism Fellowship, which is awarded to health journalists who are pioneering ways to tell complex health care stories.

 In partnership with the University of Chicago and the Chicago sister cities program, Kwan helped create an international speakers series on journalism, as well as a Women's Day forum at the same event.

-Her health unit sponsors up to eight interns a year from universities and colleges around the world.
+Her health unit sponsors four interns a year from universities and colleges around the world.